 Listen for understanding

 This means having a conversation to understand the perspective of the other person.
 You can do so by showing interest in what they are saying, asking relevant questions, letting them speak and not interrupting.

 In case the discussion does lead to the worker disclosing a mental health issue, do not try to diagnose or pry for details or deliver a pep talk.
-Under the privacy law, your employee has a right to not disclose medical information.
+Under privacy law, your employee has a right not to disclose medical information.

 Be objective in the manner you document the meeting.
 Focus on solutions and how you can accommodate them and provide a supportive work environment.